Pece17/IoTBeacon/README.md

 ```

-# 5. Running and stopping the scripts (Work in progress)
+# 5. Running and stopping scripts (Work in progress)

 Description here